natematias/governing-human-algorithm-behavior/README.md

 * (TBD) example of an algorithmic impact assessment, if such a thing exists yet!
 -->

-#### Thurs 04-14 Policy Topic: How Does Evidence Actually Inform Policy?
+#### Thurs 04-09 Policy Topic: How Does Evidence Actually Inform Policy?
-In a previous class, we discussed theories for how evidence could inform policy.
+In previous classes, we discussed theories for how evidence could inform policy.
 How does it really happen?

 * **Each Team** share on Canvas an example of a piece of research, journalism, or activism that genuinely impacted policy (ideally related to your project), and comment on how it did so.
 A especially high quality submission will be able to cite an example where someone made a claim about the relationship between the corporate/government policy change and the project.
 Comment on other team's examples, come prepared to discuss your team's example, and be prepared to ask questions and discuss other team's examples.
 * Examples: